 Gather the ingredients.

-Combine the sourdough starter with the milk and the flour in a large bowl.
-You need a good sized bowl to allow the mixture to rise.
+Combine the sourdough starter with the milk and flour in a large bowl that is big enough to allow the mixture to rise.

-Cover the bowl with plastic wrap and leave it on the counter overnight.
-It needs to rise and continue to develop its sourdough flavor.
-This will be your overnight sponge, the base for the pancakes!
+Cover the bowl with plastic wrap and leave it on the counter overnight; the batter needs to rise and continue to develop its sourdough flavor.
+This will be your overnight sponge, the base for the pancakes.